 RCA surround sound connections can be a good way to connect to your home theater speakers if you don't have digital HDMI or optical options.

-Here we look at this type of connection in detail and try to understand when we would use them.
+Here I look at analog RCA surround sound connections in detail and explain when you would use them.

 There are six RCA jacks for each of the 5.1 surround sound connections.

-On some devices you may find more connections than this, and this would be for 6.1/7.1 configurations.
+On some devices, you may find more connections than this.
+This would be for speaker layouts with more channels - like 6.1 or 7.1 configurations.

-In the example here, there are two extra connections on the right for a separate stereo audio output.
+In the example above, there are two extra connections on the right for a separate analog stereo audio output.

 You don't really need a special cable for connecting to a device with an analog multichannel output.
 You just use standard analog RCA to RCA cables.

 For instance, you could use three stereo RCA interconnect cables to make the connections - or six individual ones.

 Just make sure you connect the same jacks together between the player (output) and the amplifier (input) - front right output to front right input, center output to center input, front left output to front left input etc.